emilygv/emilyvernon.com/_posts/2026-02-05-a-cultures-operating-system.md

 ---
 category: Newsletter
 # image: "/assets/newsletter/2026-02-05/map.png"
-description: A culture’s operating system shapes how brands are experienced end-to-end, including what customers expect, how interactions are designed and where effort sits.
+description: A culture’s operating system shapes how brands are experienced, including what customers expect, how interactions are designed and where effort sits.
 further_reading:
     - Feeling like a Subculture Tourist
     - Authenticity Range